floratmin/modular-body/README.md

 ```

 ### Extending for special requirements
-For extending to match configurations of the npm package `body-parser` see the tests in `rawBodyParser.test.ts`, `textBodyParser.test.ts`, `jsonBodyParser.test.ts`
+For extending equivalent to the npm package `body-parser` see the tests in `rawBodyParser.test.ts`, `textBodyParser.test.ts`, `jsonBodyParser.test.ts`
 and `urlencodedBodyParser.test.ts`.

 ```ts